 Sue’s not in her room.
 I jog to the duty counter.
 “My wife’s not there!”

 “Room 303?
 She’s just been transferred to the delivery room.”
 The nurse looks up from a pile of charts.
 I’m panting.

 “Where is it?”

 “Straight down, to your right.
 Room Two.”

 “Shit!”
 I backtrack towards the lifts.
-After pressing the button, I change my mind and sprint to the delivery room.
+After pressing the button, I change my mind and sprint to the delivery room again.
 Now that I’m here, I must see Sue first.
 A few minutes won’t make any difference.

 “Honey, you’re okay?”

 “Now that you’re here.”
-She smiles with a grimace, then holds out her hand.
-I clasp it firmly with both mine.
+She grimaces and holds out her hand.
+I clasp it with both mine.